Branigan 2

 Branigan 2 is the second studio album by American singer Laura Branigan, released in March 1983 by Atlantic Records.
 The album reached number 29 on the US Billboard 200 and was certified Gold by the Recording Industry Association of America (RIAA) on September 18, 1985, denoting shipments in excess of 500,000 copies in the United States.
-In a retrospective review for AllMusic, Bryan Buss wrote that Branigan's "full, expressive voice shows serious growth" on "a much more cohesive collection" than her debut album, Branigan, adding that "this album doesn't waste a single track".

 Three singles were released from the album.
 The lead single, "Solitaire", is a cover version of a 1981 French-language song of the same name by French singer Martine Clémenceau, with English lyrics written by Diane Warren.
 The single was a commercial success, peaking at number seven on the US Billboard Hot 100.
 The second single, "How Am I Supposed to Live Without You", was co-written by Michael Bolton.
 It reached number 12 on the Billboard Hot 100 and topped the Adult Contemporary chart for three weeks.
-AllMusic viewed Branigan's version as "far superior" to Bolton's own commercially successful cover from 1989, stating it is "simpler, prettier, and shows shades of emotion at which Bolton could only hint".

 Branigan 2 also includes a cover of the Who's "Squeeze Box" (1975), as well as "Deep in the Dark", a newly written song to the music of Falco's "Der Kommissar" (1981).
 "Deep in the Dark" was released in the United Kingdom as the album's third and final single.

 The song "Find Me" was used as the love theme of the 1983 Robert Hays film Touched.